 - Kyphoplasty and vertebroplasty to treat vertebral fractures

-Open or traditional neurosurgery may be needed in some cases to treat problems in the brain and surrounding structures.
-This is more invasive surgery that requires the surgeon to make an opening, called a craniotomy, in the skull.
+Open or traditional neurosurgery may be needed to treat problems in the brain and surrounding structures.
+This is invasive surgery that requires the surgeon to make an opening, called a craniotomy, in the skull.

 Microsurgery allows the surgeon to work on very small structures in the brain using a microscope and very small, precise instruments.

 Stereotactic radiosurgery may be needed for certain types of nervous system disorders.
-This is a form of radiation therapy that focuses high-powered x-rays on a small area of the body, thereby avoiding damage to surrounding brain tissue.
+This is a form of radiation therapy that focuses high-powered x-rays on a small area of the body.
+This helps to avoid damage to surrounding brain tissue.

 Treatment of nervous system-related diseases or disorders may also include:

 - Medicines, possibly given by a drug pumps (such as those used for people with severe muscle spasms)